benjaminion/upgrading-ethereum-book/src/book.md

 #### Updating the RANDAO

 When a validator proposes [a block](/part3/containers/blocks#beaconblockbody), it includes a field `randao_reveal` which has `BLSSignature` type.
-This is the proposer's signature over the [epoch number](https://github.com/ethereum/consensus-specs/pull/498), using it's normal signing secret key.
+This is the proposer's signature over the [epoch number](https://github.com/ethereum/consensus-specs/pull/498), using its normal signing secret key.

 The `randao_reveal` is [computed](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/phase0/validator.md#randao-reveal) by the proposer as follows, the `privkey` input being the validator's random secret key.